thoughtworks-jumpstart/jumpstart/back-end-web-development/authentication-and-session-management/jwt-demo-create-user-model.md

 };
 ```

+### More on the `exp` field in the JWT payload

+In the example above, the expiration date of the JWT token is set to 60 days later after it's generated.
+Then the expiration time is saved into the `exp` field of the JWT token.

+What is this `exp` field?
+Why must I use this term?

+It represents `Token Expiration`, and you can find [more details here](https://www.npmjs.com/package/jsonwebtoken#token-expiration-exp-claim)

+Once this field is set in a token, it's validated later on when we call the `jwt.verify(token, secret)`.
+So a token that passes the expiration time will fail the verification.

 ## Exercises

 Can you think of more test cases for the model?
 How to support new constraints on the User model, e.g.